mopidy/mopidy-gmusic/README.rst

 are the default config values::

     [gmusic]
-    # show radio stations in content browser
+    # Show radio stations in content browser
     show_radio_stations_browse = true
-    # show radio stations as playlists
+    # Show radio stations as playlists
     show_radio_stations_playlist = false
-    # limit the number of radio stations, 0 = unlimited
+    # Limit the number of radio stations, unlimited if unset
-    max_radio_stations = 0
+    max_radio_stations =
-    # limit the number or tracks for each radio station
+    # Limit the number or tracks for each radio station
     max_radio_tracks = 25

 Google Play Music requires all clients to provide a device ID.
 By default,